CVEProject/cvelist/CONTRIBUTING.md

 ## Notes

-1. Only [Root CNAs](https://cve.mitre.org/cve/cna.html) or other members of the CVE Automation Working Group should create pull requests or open issues in this repository currently.
+1. Only [Roots]([https://cve.mitre.org/cve/cna.html](https://www.cve.org/PartnerInformation/Partner)) or other members of the CVE Automation Working Group should create pull requests or open issues in this repository currently.
 Going forward, we hope to allow wider participation; eg, from security researchers and other cybersecurity community members.
 Until then, others who wish to contribute should use the [CVE Request web form](https://cveform.mitre.org).
 If you are a sub-CNA (e.g. the Kubernetes Project is a sub-CNA of the DWF) you MUST push within your hierarchy first according to the rules within that hierarchy.
-For example if you are within the DWF you MUST push to your immediate parents fork of the cvelist repo (e.g. for Kubernetes this would be the DWF cvelist fork at https://github.com/distributedweaknessfiling/cvelist).

 2. Only submit information to the MITRE cvelist repo that is intended to become public immediately.
 There is **no support** for embargoed submissions!!